 “Our study is the first to demonstrate that bullying behavior activates a primary brain reward circuit that makes it pleasurable to a subset of individuals.
-Furthermore, we show that manipulating activity in this circuit alters the activity of brain cells an ultimately, aggression behavior.”
+Furthermore, we show that manipulating activity in this circuit alters the activity of brain cells an ultimately, aggressive behavior.”

 To conduct the study, researchers introduced a young, subordinate mouse to an adult male for 3 minutes each day for 3 consecutive days.
 Under these conditions, 70 percent of the adult mice acted aggressively toward the younger mouse, and 30 percent showed no aggression.
-Once the mice had been identified as aggressors or non-aggressors, researchers used a techniques called conditioned place preference, to determine if environment was associated with positive or negative experiences.
+Once the mice had been identified as aggressors or non-aggressors, researchers used a technique called conditioned place preference, to determine if the environment was associated with positive or negative experiences.

 The study revealed that the aggressive mice, demonstrating similar behaviors to teen bullying, developed a preference towards the area in which the bullying took place—where the less aggressive mice developed an aversion to the situation.
 Ultimately showing that the aggressive mice found bullying to be rewarding.